What is Vitiligo?

 - Light therapy combined with psoralen.
 In an effort to return color to the de-pigmented skin, a substance called psoralen combined with photochemotherapy may be used.
 Repeated treatments are often needed and it might take 3x a week up to one year for satisfying results to take place.
 The problem with light therapy is that UV light damages tissue like human skin.
 So in an effort to overcome vitiligo, you are also damaging and aging your skin.

 - De-pigmentation of the remaining skin.
-This is used when vitiligo has de-pigmented most of the skin on your body, and other chemical treatments and surgery have not worked.
+This is extreme but used when vitiligo has de-pigmented most of the skin on your body, and other chemical treatments and surgery have not worked.
 A de-pigmenting agent is used to bleach the remaining skin to blend in with your vitiligo-afflicted areas of skin.
 Side effects include dry skin, itching, swelling, and redness.
-If undergoing de-pigmentation, you will always need to limit your sun exposure because you will be extremely sensitive to UV rays for the rest of your life.
+If undergoing de-pigmentation, you will always need to limit your sun exposure because you will be extremely sensitive to UV rays afterwards.

 Medications used for treating Vitiligo